jwinternheimer/data-blog/content/blog/2022-05-10-geographic-market-insights/index.markdown

 ## Summary
 When we consider signups, activation, and paid conversions, Buffer's core market is the United States.
 It's singular and distinct from the rest of the countries in this analysis in its contribution to Buffer's business and financial success.

-The UK, Canada, and Australia are secondary, but still very important, markets for Buffer.
+The UK, Canada, India, and Australia are secondary, but still important, markets for Buffer.
 Of these, the UK contributes the most -- the contribution of signups and revenue from the UK is more than that of Australia and Canada combined.
 Together with the US, Canada, Australia, and the UK contribute more conversions than the rest of the world.

 The lowest performing market contains a group of countries including Bangladesh, Russia, Brazil, Algeria, and Venezuela.
-The rest of the world can be grouped together into a third-tier market.
+The rest of the world can be grouped together into a third market.

 Buffer gets a lot of signups and usage from India, but relatively few paid conversions.
 It seems like there is an opportunity here given India's size and usage of Buffer.
 We should do what we can to make it easier for people in India to subscribe to Buffer's paid products.